Internal Documents Reveal COVID-19 Hospitalization Data The Government Keeps Hidden

 "The best possible measure of where we are in the pandemic, and the one we would want to anchor modeling to, is daily hospitalizations," he says, which give an early warning of deaths that will likely follow.

-Panchadasaram's data-tracking site COVID Exit Strategy pulls state-level hospital capacity estimates from HHS when they're updated, which generally happens once a week.
-In reviewing the reports obtained by NPR, Panchadsaram says it's clear vital data is flowing into HHS daily.
+Panchadsaram's data-tracking site COVID Exit Strategy pulls state-level hospital capacity estimates from HHS when they're updated, which generally happens once a week.
+In reviewing the reports obtained by NPR, Panchadsaram says it's clear that vital data is flowing into HHS daily.
 "But sharing with the public seems to be an afterthought," he says.

 Gaps in transparency for state and local leaders